xebia/cypress-training/docs/8-visual-testing.md

 Cypress is a Test Runner that focusses on functionality.
-It does not see what a user sees on the other side of the screen (or browser as you will). \n Even with it's browser compatability, it checks the functionality of object within each browser, not the presentation of it.
-Therefore Cypress has the option to extend the Cypress functionality with [3rd party plugins](https://docs.cypress.io/plugins/).
+It does not see what a user sees on the other side of the screen (or browser as you will). \n Even with it's browser compatability, it checks the functionality of object within each browser, not the presentation of it. \n Therefore Cypress has the option to extend the Cypress functionality with [3rd party plugins](https://docs.cypress.io/plugins/).

 There are several plugins to use, of which we are going to pick one, and explore how it can be used within your tests.